sgsinghashka-del/Course-Recommendation_Random-Forest-Classifier/README.md

 The combination of a Random Forest model, FastAPI backend, and Streamlit interface makes it a strong educational example for building recommendation systems end-to-end.

-## License

-This project does not appear to include an explicit license file.
-If you intend to share or publish it publicly, consider adding a license such as MIT or Apache 2.0.